mwilliams2014/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/07-upgrading-application-upgrade-and-verifier-processes.markdown

     Each step between versions was represented by a single class extending `UpgradeProcess`, using a method called `doUpgrade`.
 This method was responsible for executing the internal steps to update the database to that concrete version.
-A method `getThreshold` is provided also to specify the schema version where the upgrade starts.
+A method `getThreshold` was provided also to specify the schema version where the upgrade starts.

     Whenever you needed another internal step, you added another